-This year, among the dazzling pieces being shown by Arunashi, Coomi, Fabergé, Lydia Courteille, Pamela Huizenga, Paula Crevoshay, Sevan Biçakçi, Todd Reed, and Victor Velyan that found me salivating (as expected); it was – of all things – a coral necklace that stopped me in my tracks.
+Last year, among the dazzling pieces being shown by Arunashi, Coomi, Fabergé, Lydia Courteille, Pamela Huizenga, Paula Crevoshay, Sevan Biçakçi, Todd Reed, and Victor Velyan that found me salivating (as expected); it was – of all things – a coral necklace that stopped me in my tracks.
 But this was no mere strand of coral beads.
 Rather, it was a gorgeous, museum-quality necklace of graduated, hand-carved Angelskin Coral beads, being shown by Assael.
 And it had one heckuva provenance!

 More than a half-century ago, in 1965, Asprey - Britain’s prestigious purveyor of luxury goods - approached one of Southern Italy’s great multi-generational dealers of coral*, to procure the necessary quantity of Angelskin Coral to make a necklace of graduated carved beads, intended for a member of the British Royal Family.

 Once obtained, the beads were sent to China, to the famous Beijing School of Master Carvers, that was founded by the Emperor Qianlong, in the 1700s; and then dissolved by Chairman Mao, during the Cultural Revolution.